nphuoc1625/flutter_pluggable_modules/lib/modules/auth/docs/auth_module.md

 - Token storage is implemented using secure storage
 - The module is designed to be easily pluggable into any Flutter application
 - Both access token and refresh token are stored securely using JSON serialization
+- Error handling is implemented using the `Result` class from common module
+- Errors are organized in a hierarchy with specific types for different scenarios
+- Repository implementations map lower-level errors to domain-specific errors